quantumlib/unitary/unitary/examples/quantum_rpg/README.md

-In order to run the game, clone the github repo, make sure that any requirements are installed with a command such as `pip install -r requirements.txt`

-then run `python -m unitary.examples.quantum_rpg.main_loop` (you may need to make sure that the unitary library is in your PYTHONPATH).
+In order to run the game, clone the github repo, make sure that any requirements are installed with a command such as `pip install -r requirements.txt` then run `python -m unitary.examples.quantum_rpg.main_loop` (you may need to make sure that the Unitary library is in your PYTHONPATH).

 If you do not have a python environment handy or are not familiar with setting up python packages, you can use a colaboratory (Google/gmail account needed) that